alexwibowo/KubernetesDemo/README.md

+# Kubernetes Demonstration

+This project demonstrates a simple kubernetes cluster.
+The components being used are:
+* Deployment
+* Secret
+* Service
+* ConfigMap

+We also have two _Deployments_:
+* Backend MongoDB - should only be accessible internally
+* Frontend MongoExpress - should be accessible externally

+The username & passwords for accessing the backend will be stored in _Secret_, whereas the DB URL is going to be stored in the _ConfigMap_.

+Furthermore, we are going to create an internal service for the backend MongoDB, and external service for MongoExpress.

-# MongoDB Deployment
+## MongoDB Deployment

-Our first step is to create a deployment for MongoDB (mongodb-deployment.yml).
-Here I'm using the latest version of mongoDB.
+Our first step is to create a deployment for MongoDB (```mongodb-deployment.yml```).
+Here I'm using the latest version of MongoDB. å
 Looking at dockerhub (https://hub.docker.com/_/mongo), the default port for mongodb is 27017.
 Furthermore, it needs two environment variables:
 * MONGO_INITDB_ROOT_USERNAME
 * MONGO_INITDB_ROOT_PASSWORD

-Since these two are sensitive information, I have created them as Kubernetes Secret (mongodb-secret.yml).
-Then I can reference them in the former mongodb-deployment.yml.
+Since these two are sensitive information, I have created them as Kubernetes _Secret_ (```mongodb-secret.yml```).
+Then I can reference them in the former ```mongodb-deployment.yml```.

-e.g.:
 ```
 env:
     - name: MONGO_INITDB_ROOT_USERNAME